-Rangers keep Astros waiting for playoffs with 5-4 win in 10

-Now Houston has to wait to see if the Los Angeles Angels lose at the Dodgers.
-A loss by the Angels, and the Astros (29-29) clinch second place in the AL West.
-Their three-year reign in the division was already ended by Oakland.

-Rookie catcher Sam Huff homered twice, his second and third, for the first two Rangers runs.
+Astros clinch final AL playoff spot despite loss to Rangers

+Dusty Baker was hired just before spring training after AJ Hinch was fired almost immediately after Major League Baseball suspended him for a year over the cheating scandal.
+Baker has already taken San Francisco, the Chicago Cubs, Cincinnati and Washington to the postseason.

+“We were so close to clinching it,” Baker said before the Angels lost.
+“It doesn’t hurt any more than the rest of them.
+But there’s nothing we can do now.”

-Alex Bregman homered and a had a sacrifice fly that put the Astros ahead 4-3 in the top of the 10th.
+Alex Bregman homered in the sixth and had a sacrifice fly that put the Astros ahead 4-3 in the top of the 10th.
+Houston’s first run came on George Springer’s RBI triple.

 Nick Solak matched Bregman’s sacrifice fly to get the last-place Rangers even in the bottom of the 10th.
-Gallo’s grounder was fielded by José Altuve, but his desperate throw home was wide, allowing pinch-runner Andrew Romine to score.
+Gallo’s grounder was fielded by José Altuve, but the second baseman’s desperate throw home was wide, allowing pinch-runner Andrew Romine to score and ending Texas’ four-game losing streak.

+Bregman was as disinterested as Pressly about what was going on two time zones away.

+“I’m going to go to bed,” Bregman said.
+“I’m going to call my family and just try to get a good night’s sleep and come back ready to play tomorrow.”

-Enoli Paredes (3-3) walked Isiah Kiner-Falefa to start the Texas 10th, and the bases were loaded when first baseman Yuli Gurriel’s throw to second was wide on a sharp grounder from Willie Calhoun.
+Enoli Paredes (3-3) walked Isiah Kiner-Falefa to start the Texas 10th, and the bases were loaded with no outs after first baseman Yuli Gurriel’s throw to second was wide on a sharp grounder from Willie Calhoun.

+Brett Martin (1-1) got the win, giving up a single to Kyle Tucker after Bregman’s sacrifice fly.
+The right-hander got out of the inning on a popout from Gurriel, who put the Astros ahead 3-2 in the eighth on a soft single inside the bag at first with Guzman playing well off the line on a shift.

+Guzman’s fourth homer of the season for the 3-3 tie in the ninth barely cleared the wall down the line in right.

 3,000 STRAIGHT FOR PA MAN